My Top 10 First-Hand Tips for International Travel

 Baby Gear Rentals From BabyQuip

-#2 Have An Airport Exit Plan
+#2 Have an Airport Exit Plan

-This is very important!
 I consider our family to be seasoned travelers, and this year, we found ourselves confused as we exited the Cancun airport for our Spring Break in Mexico.
 I hadn’t done my research, and it cost us!
 We were super stressed and got swindled into a shuttle that cost four times what it would have cost had I prebooked transportation through the resort.

 Airports in Europe vary quite a bit, but almost always, people with signs for shuttles and taxis call out to you as you exit baggage claim.
 It’s hard to know if you can or should trust them!
 Usually, the answer is no.